webgme/webgme/config/README.md

  - Number of core-objects stored before emptying cache (client side).
 - `config.storage.broadcastProjectEvents = false`
  - If true, events regarding project/branch creation/deletion are only broadcasted and not emitted back to the socket who made the change.
 Only modify this if you are writing a custom GUI.
-- `config.storage.emitCommittedCoreObjects = false`
+- `config.storage.emitCommittedCoreObjects = true`
  - If true, all the committed core objects (in a `makeCommit`) will be broadcasted to all sockets.
 If this is enabled the number of round-trips to the server can be reduced after a `BRANCH_HASH_UPDATED` event.
 However it also means that the server might send unused data to clients.
-If false, only the core obecjt for the root node will be sent.
+If false, only the core object for the root node will be sent.
 - `config.storage.loadBucketSize = 100`
  - Size of bucket before triggering a load of objects from the server.
 - `config.storage.loadBucketTimer = 10`